Latika04Parolkar/Yoga_Registration_Task/README.md

 The payment of ₹500 -/ per month has to be done and customers can select their batch every month.

-## Key Features
+## Work-Flow
- * 📝 when user enters Checks whether the mobile number exists or not
+ * When user enters mobile number the server checks whether the mobile number exists or not
- * 📒 Stores the information in DB for the entry
+ * If the user doesn’t exists, then the information is stored in the database
- * 🚫 Batch cannot be changed in the same month
- *
+ * If the user exists, it checks whether the month in which the last payment was done and the current month is same or different
+ * If monthStatus is the same then selected batch and "Payment Already Done!" message is displayed
+ * If the month is different then the user can make payment for the current month and could also change batch for the upcoming sessions

 ## Technologies Used
-This project was created using the following technologies.
+This project was created using the following technologies :-

 ### Server
 * Express